FrankReiser/ReiserRT_Core/README.md

 of the `get` API will block, waiting on a non-empty condition.

 Please see the implementation details of MessageQueueBase for a use case.
-MessageQueueBase utilizes RingBufferGuarded to accomplish its goals.
+MessageQueueBase uses RingBufferGuarded to achieve its goals.

 ### Semaphore
 Semaphore provides for a thread safe, counted resource management tool.
-This particular implementation supports both an unbounded maximum availability and a bounded maximum availability also known as bipolar mode.
-The choice of which is made at time of construction.
+This particular implementation supports both an unbounded maximum availability and a bounded maximum availability also known as "bipolar" mode, the choice of which is made at during construction.

 The two primary operations of Semaphore are `give` and `take`.
 The `take` operation will block when Semaphore instance's availability count has reached zero.
-The `give` operation will block only in bipolar mode if the availability count has reached a maximum availability.
+The `give` operation will block only in "bipolar" mode if the availability count has reached a maximum availability.
 In unbounded mode, `give` will never block.
-However, it will throw an exception if the available count reaches an absolute numeric limit of 2 to the power of 32, less 1 (roughly 4 billion).
+However, it will throw an exception if the available count reaches an absolute numeric limit of 2 to the power of 32 less 1 (roughly 4 billion).

 Please see the implementation details of RingBufferGuarded for a use case.
-RingBufferGuarded utilizes Semaphore in bipolar mode to accomplish its goals.
+RingBufferGuarded uses Semaphore in "bipolar" mode to achieve its goals.

 ### Mutex
 The Mutex class exists to overcome a limitation with C++11 `std::mutex`.
-Specifically, on POSIX system, `std::mutex` does not initialize with a priority inherit protocol and there is no way to overcome this limitation using the `native_handle` operation.
+Specifically, on POSIX systems, `std::mutex` does not initialize with a priority inherit protocol and there is no way to overcome this limitation using the `native_handle` operation.
 POSIX PTHREADS mutexes must be explicitly initialized with a mutex attribute enabling priority inheritance.
 On POSIX conformant systems with PTHREADS available, Mutex will initialize a native mutex using the priority inherit protocol.
 On non-POSIX conformant systems, `std::mutex` will be used directly.
-In order to achieve an adequate level of determinism.
-ReiserRT_Core should be utilized on a POSIX conformant system.
+To achieve an adequate level of determinism, ReiserRT_Core should be used on a POSIX conformant system.

-Mutex implements the "duck type" operations required in order to use it directly with `std::lock_guard` and `std::unique_guard`.
+Mutex implements the "duck type" operations required to use it directly with `std::lock_guard` and `std::unique_guard`.
 It also provides the `native_handle` operation.
-In order to use Mutex with condition variables, `std::condition_variable_any` must be used.
+To use Mutex with condition variables, `std::condition_variable_any` must be used.
 POSIX systems with PTHREADS available can avoid this overhead by using PTHREADS condition variables directly.

 Please see the implementation details of Semaphore for a use case.
+Semaphore uses Mutex with condition variables.
+The PTHREADS
-Semaphore utilizes Mutex with condition variables.
-The PTHREADS code uses PTHREADS condition variables.
+code uses PTHREADS condition variables.
 The non-PTHREADS code uses `std::condition_variable_any`.

 ### RingBufferSimple
 The RingBufferSimple class is a minimal implementation of ring buffer logic.
 It does not provide any form of thread safety nor guards against under and overflow.
-It primarily exists for the purposes of RingBufferGuarded.
+It primarily exists for RingBufferGuarded usage.

 ## Supported Platforms
 This is a CMake project and at present, GNU Linux is the only supported platform.
-Code from this project exist under Windows but, the CMake work is not quite in place yet.
+Code from this project exists under Windows, but the CMake work is not quite in place yet.
 Note: This project requires CMake v3.16 or higher.

 ## Example Usage